kwafula/CSC-842/Cycle 3 - ARPPoisoningNIDS/README.md

    - cat /var/lib/kea/kea-leases4.csv
 17) Configure IP Addresses and MAC Address as follows and reboot the system starting with the DHCP Server/ARP NIDS
    - Pfsense (Firewall/Router)
-      -  DHCP IP Address Reservation: 192.168.2.1 *** change this using the Pfsense GUI under -> Interfaces -> LAN -> Change from Static to DHCP
+      -  DHCP IP Address Reservation: 192.168.2.1 *** change this using the Pfsense GUI under -> Interfaces -> LAN -> Change from Static to DHCP -> and then reboot
       -  MAC Address 00:50:56:01:7A:E2
    - Ubuntu 22.04 VM (Vitcim Host)
       -  DHCP IP Address Reservation : 192.168.2.2